Missing An Oil? Floral Essential Oil Substitutes

 Floral essential oils are some of the most popular and desired oils out there.
-Perhaps it’s because of their pretty, luxurious aromas.
-Or, perhaps it’s because of their incredible benefits.
-Whatever the reason, florals are a must-have for any essential oil collection.
+Perhaps it's because of their pretty, luxurious aromas.
+Or perhaps it's because of their incredible benefits.
+Whatever the reason, florals are a must-have for any essential oil collector.

 However, some people discover that they don't care for all of the floral oils out there.
 And that's okay!
 Whether a floral oil has too strong of an aroma or is out of your budget, but no two oils are exactly the same.
 Just try out a few substitutes until you find the one you like best.